vmware/vcf-security-and-compliance-guidelines/features-capabilities/encryption/vm-encryption/README.md

 ### How do I know if a VM is encrypted?
 You can check encryption status in several ways.
 The VM summary page in the vSphere Client shows encryption status clearly.
 VMs with vTPM devices will show as "Encrypted" even if their disks aren't encrypted.
 You can also look for encryption icons in the VM list view, or use PowerCLI to check for the presence of encryption keys in the VM configuration.
 The storage policy assigned to the VM also indicates whether encryption is applied.

-There are also mechanisms in PowerCLI to check for encryption keys in the VM configuration.

 ### What happens if I lose my encryption keys?
 If you lose your Native Key Provider backup (.p12 file) and don't have a vCenter backup, your encrypted VMs become permanently inaccessible.
 There is no backdoor or recovery method.
 For Standard Key Provider setups, losing access to your KMS has the same result.
-This is why proper backup procedures and testing recovery scenarios are absolutely critical before encrypting production workloads.
+Back up the key provider and test recovery before encrypting production workloads.

 ### Is there a key escrow service feature for VM Encryption?
 Not as part of vSphere or Cloud Foundation.

 ### How do I handle encrypted VMs in my disaster recovery site?
 Your DR site needs the same key provider configured as your primary site.
 For Native Key Provider, export the backup and import it at the DR site with the same name.
-For Standard Key Provider, ensure your KMS is accessible from the DR site or has a replica there.
-Test failover scenarios regularly to ensure encrypted VMs can be powered on at the DR site when needed.
+For Standard Key Provider, make sure your KMS is accessible from the DR site or has a replica there.
+Test failover scenarios regularly to verify encrypted VMs can be powered on at the DR site when needed.

 ### Can I clone an encrypted VM?
 Yes, you can clone encrypted VMs.
 In vSphere 6.7 and 7, cloning creates an exact copy including the vTPM contents. vSphere 8 gives you the choice to either copy or replace the TPM during cloning.
 Be aware that cloning a VM with vTPM creates an identical TPM, which may not be desirable for some use cases like BitLocker or unique identity requirements.

 ### How do encryption operations affect my backup software?
 Most modern backup solutions support encrypted VMs, but you should verify with your vendor.
 The backup software needs appropriate permissions to access encrypted VMs.
 Some backup solutions may have limitations with certain encryption features or require specific configurations.
-Always test backup and restore operations with encrypted VMs before relying on them in production.

 If your backup software uses a proxy VM to directly mount the VMDKs, you will need to configure the proxy VM with VM Encryption.
 An easy way to accomplish this is by adding a vTPM device to the proxy VM.